-Annual Dividend Yield: 2.82%
+Annual Dividend Yield: 2.69%

-1 Year Return: 31.65%
+1 Year Return: 0.93%

-3 Year Return: 36.46%
+3 Year Return: 26.35%

-5 Year Return: 66.82%
+5 Year Return: 45.79%

-Most of the funds we’ve covered so far are focused primarily or exclusively on large-cap stocks.
+Most of the funds we’ve covered so far are focused primarily or exclusively on large caps.
 The iShares Russell Mid Cap Growth ETF invests in mid-size companies.
-Because they’re smaller than the blue chips, mid-cap stocks often potential for more significant growth.
+Because they’re smaller than the blue chips, mid-cap stocks often have the potential for more significant growth.

-Currently, the top holdings for IWP include companies like Moderna, IDEXX Laboratories, DocuSign, and Roku (without a heavy concentration on any single company).
-The expense ratio, while very reasonable at 0.24%, is higher than most of the other funds covered here.
+Currently, the top holdings for the iShares Russell Mid Cap Growth ETF include companies like Moderna, IDEXX Laboratories, DocuSign, and Roku (without a heavy concentration on any single company).
+The expense ratio, while very reasonable at 0.23%, is higher than most of the other funds covered here.
 With a strong historical track record and plenty of upside, this is a fund you might want to consider.

-Expense Ratio: 0.24%
+Expense Ratio: 0.23%

 Annual Dividend Yield: 0.26%

-1 Year Return: 35.39%
+1 Year Return: -24.95%

-3 Year Return: 74.81%
+3 Year Return: 11.62%

 5 Year Return: 41.72%